Positive Conflict in the Workplace

 - Training!
-Provide your employees with opportunities to grow and enhance their problem solving, conflict resolution, non-defensive communication, interpersonal communication skills and even diversity and inclusion training.
+Provide your employees with opportunities to grow and enhance their problem solving, conflict resolution, non-defensive communication, interpersonal communication skills, and even diversity and inclusion training.
 The benefit is your employees’ comfortability in situations where conflict arises and working with people who have different styles.
 Training can also reduce the likelihood of conflict.
-If you detect that tension and negative conflict are effecting your workplace harmony, conflict resolution management and meetings can combat the negative impact it can have on your team.
+If you detect that tension and negative conflict are affecting your workplace harmony, conflict resolution management and meetings can combat the negative impact it can have on your team.

 Need help training your staff to positively resolve conflict?